 You will find that most people who approach you will just be curious as to what the heck you are doing.
 This is good and helps to spread awareness of our hobby.
 If you do get questioned about your intentions then you can tell how you are helping clear out waterways.

-This is just a brief look into the magnet fishing UK laws.
+This is just a brief look into the UK laws.
 If you would like to read more about it then this link will take you to a blog post I wrote on the subject.
-It goes a lot more in depth into the legal side of magnet fishing.
+It goes a lot more in depth into the legal side of the hobby.

 Is magnet fishing legal in the US?